The Ultimate Guide to Generative Engine Optimization (GEO)

 Step 1: Identify answer-worthy topics and intents

-Group those questions by intent; it could be learning something, choosing between options, completing a task, or troubleshooting a problem.
+Start by listing the questions your audience actually asks in natural language.
+Think about the moment a person reaches for help: what are they trying to learn, decide, or fix?
+Group those questions by intent — learning something, choosing between options, completing a task, or troubleshooting a problem.
 Then decide what a helpful next step looks like after the answer: a calculator, a checklist, a demo, a guide, or a comparison table.

 Create an Answer Map.
 For each question, note the likely follow-ups, the ideal next step you want the engine to suggest, and the best page you own that should be cited.
 This map will drive your roadmap and your measurement later.
-Keep it short and specific.
+Questions that carry consequences — regulatory, financial, safety, or time-sensitive outcomes — deserve priority because engines treat them with greater care and are more likely to cite solid sources.

 Step 2: Build an entity and evidence inventory